WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who helped you this week?

-* AA and MA helped with reviewing
+* AA, LC and MA helped with reviewing
+* AVDW gave me helpful mentoring

 #### What did you achieve?